SPECIALIST (CO-OPERATIVE) PROGRAM IN NEUROSCIENCE - Cognitive Stream (SCIENCE) - SCSPE1172C

 PSYC09H3 Applied Multiple Regression in Psychology

-3. Have achieved a CGPA of 2.5 or higher.
+3. A CGPA of 2.5 or higher.

-Current Co-op Students:
+Current Co-op Students

-Students admitted to a Co-op Degree POSt in their first year of study must request a Co-op Subject POSt on ACORN upon completion of 4.0 credits and must meet the minimum qualifications for entry as noted above.
+Students admitted to a Co-op Degree POSt must also request a Co-op Program of Study through ACORN upon completion of 4.0 credits and meet the minimum qualifications for entry as noted below.

 Academic Program Requirements